spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 # Writing Sparv Modules
-When writing your first Sparv module a good starting point may be to take a look at an existing module that does something similar to your goal.
+When writing your first Sparv module, a good starting point may be to take a look at an existing module that does something similar to your goal.

 The Sparv pipeline is comprised of different modules like importers, annotators and exporters.
 None of these modules are